jadenfix/solanatools/solana-bot/README.md

 This project is licensed under the MIT License.
 See the LICENSE file for details.

-This markdown is fully formatted and ready to be used in your repository.
+You can now copy and paste this entire block into your `README.md` file on GitHub.
 Enjoy showcasing your project!